FAQS

 CAN I SHOW EXPLICIT CONTENT IN MY FILM?

-We’d rather you didn’t – if it’s too raunchy it will be disqualified.
-It should be kept in mind that the screening is open to the public and films should be G or PG to be screened.
+We’d rather you didnt, if it’s too raunchy it will be disqualified.
+It should be kept in mind that the screening audience will likely include children.

-As a guide, what’s acceptable on Coogee Beach on a hot sunny day is the line we draw.
+As a guide, what’s acceptable on Coogee Beach on a hot sunny day is acceptable to us.
 We’re not prudes but this festival is about ideas, creativity and fun, not sexy flesh and nudity.
-Nothing wrong with that, just do the steamy stuff for another festival.
+Nothing wrong with that, just save the steamy stuff for another festival.

 What is the maximum amount of time that my film can run for?